Debt Validation 101: A Guide to Dealing with Collectors

 Your Rights Under the FDCPA

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that provides a shield of protection to consumers from abusive debt collection practices.
-Understanding your rights under this act is crucial in dealing with debt collectors.
+If you are dealing with debt collectors, you need to be aware of your rights outlined in this law.
 This section offers a detailed explanation of these rights and outlines what debt collectors can and cannot do during the debt collection process.

 Fundamental Consumer Rights Under the FDCPA